 When I look up at the tower of the old chateau, built in the year 960, I think of Claudette and all that happened in her life there.

 Click here to read Jean's thoughts on writing Claudette.

 Rachel Guyet, M.Lang, PhD

 Rachel is a friend from our village in Southern Burgundy.
-She generously undertook the translation of my book because of our friendship and understanding of what I wanted to achieve.
+She undertook the translation of these two books because of our friendship and understanding of what I wanted to achieve.
 Rachel and her husband Alain have visited Australia several times and enjoy exploring this country.
-They came for two months in the summer of 2015, spending most of that time in Tasmania where they enjoyed travelling and where she translated Claudette.
+They came for two months in the summer of 2015 and again in 2019, spending most of that time in Tasmania where they enjoyed travelling and where she translated Claudette and Claudette's Daughter.
 Together we had the opportunity to discuss the translation and the tricky differences between the original version in English and the French translation.
 This was a much bigger undertaking than I could have imagined, even to the differences in punctuation.

-Rachel works in a French university where she is a member of a research group on issues linked with energy and energy poverty.
+Rachel works in a French university where she is a member of a research group and runs several of their Masters programs for foreigners.
 She speaks several languages and travels extensively for her work.